 A semantic scale is a combination of more than one continuum.
 It usually contains an odd number of radio buttons with labels at opposite ends.
 Max Diff scales are often used in trade-off analysis such as conjoint.

 MaxDiff analysis can be used in new product features research or or even market segmentation research to get accurate orderings of the most important product features.
-The SurveyAnalytics platform help’s you discriminate among feature strengths better than derived importance methodologies.
+Discriminate among feature strengths more effectively than derived importance methodologies.
 Like other trade-off analyses, the analysis derives utilities for each of the most important product features which can be used to derive optimal products, using market segmentation to put respondents into groups with similar preference structures, or to prioritize strategic product goals.

-You can have your respondents perform Forced-choice nature of the tasks, where in SurveyAnalytics MaxDiff can disentangle the relative feature importance in cases where average Likert-style ratings might all have very similar ratings.
+You can have your respondents perform Forced-choice nature of the tasks, and disentangle the relative feature importance in cases where average Likert-style ratings might all have very similar ratings.